Gore Highway and Toowoomba-Athol Road safety upgrades—planning

 The Queensland Government has committed $400,000 through the Transport System Planning Program to develop a business case for key safety upgrades on the Gore Highway and Toowoomba–Athol Road, between Wyreema–Athol Road and James Street.

 - Queensland Government

-The community, businesses, residents and road users were invited to provide feedback via our online community hub to help identify key safety issues and community priorities.
+The community, businesses, residents and road users were invited to provide feedback via our online consultation hub to help identify key safety issues and community priorities.
 Online consultation closed 31 March 2021.
-The business case will be completed in late 2021.
+The business case was completed in December 2021.

 1. Gore Highway and Toowoomba–Athol Road safety upgrade planning from Wyreema–Athol Road to James Street.